 Sustainable Solutions

-Central to the development is a Cultural Arts and Community Center, envisioned as an “embassy” for the Tiwa people, providing a dedicated space for cultural exchange, artistic expression, and education about Pueblo traditions.
-Revenue-sharing initiatives ensure that the economic benefits from tourism, cultural experiences, and eco-tourism programs directly support the Taos Pueblo community, with a portion specifically allocated to fund affordable housing on the Pueblo, addressing critical housing needs.
+Central to the development is a Cultural Arts and Community Center, envisioned as an “embassy” for the rich cultures of Taos, New Mexico, providing a dedicated building for cultural exchange, artistic expression, and education about our cultural traditions in Taos, New Mexico.
+Revenue-sharing initiatives ensure that the economic benefits from tourism, cultural experiences, and eco-tourism programs directly support the people of Taos, New Mexico – specifically allocated to fund affordable housing addressing critical housing needs.

-Additionally, a share of the food produced in the Earthship Walipinis is dedicated to the Taos Pueblo, enhancing food security and providing fresh, organic produce.
+Additionally, a portion of the food produced in the Earthship Walipinis is to be shared with all people of Taos, New Mexico, enhancing food security (and ultimately food sovereignty) and providing fresh, organic produce.

-Partnerships with local artisans and entrepreneurs from the Pueblo further create opportunities for showcasing traditional crafts and skills, strengthening cultural preservation while fostering sustainable economic growth.
+Partnerships with local artisans and entrepreneurs can further create opportunities for showcasing traditional crafts and skills, strengthening cultural preservation while fostering sustainable economic growth.

-This collaboration underscores the development’s commitment to honoring the land and its people through innovative, inclusive, and culturally respectful design.
+These collaborations underscore the development’s commitment to honoring the land and its people through innovative, inclusive, and culturally respectful design and general operations.

 * Scale and Density: Must Not be disproportionate to the existing rural character of the area and cannot set a precedent for further large-scale developments.